-- 39 4.10.
-The differences in management required for the various phases of a nuclear or radiological - 40 emergency should be identified at the preparedness stage.
-During the transition phase, the emergency - 41 response organization established during the emergency phase should gradually return to routine - 42 (non-emergency) duties, so that the organizations with the respective authority, roles and
+- 40 4.10.
+The differences in management required for the various phases of a nuclear or radiological - 41 emergency should be identified at the preparedness stage.
+During the transition phase, the emergency - response organization established during the emergency phase should be gradually relieved of its

-- 1 responsibilities can take over the activities on a routine basis within the planned or existing exposure - 2 situation. - 3 4.11.
-With the formal termination of the emergency, the structure of the emergency response - 4 organization should be deactivated.
-At that stage, the management structure of the response - 5 organizations should revert to what it had been prior to the emergency to allow for an effective - 6 response to any emergency that might occur in the future; however, some organizations may need to - 7 assume additional responsibilities.
-There may also be a need for new coordination and consultation - 8 mechanisms for those organizations dealing with the consequences of the emergency in the longer - 9 term under an existing exposure situation. - 10 4.12.
-The gradual change in the management during the transition phase should consider the need - for the simultaneous existence of different administrative structures in different geographical areas. - 12 Transfer of information and data - 13 4.13.
+- 1 duties return to routine (non-emergency) duties, so that the organizations with the respective authority, - 2 roles and responsibilities can take over the activities on a routine basis within the planned or existing - 3 exposure situation. - 4 4.11.
+With the formal termination of the emergency, the structure of the emergency response - 5 organization should be deactivated.
+At that stage, the management structure of the response - 6 organizations should revert to what it had been prior to the emergency to allow for an effective - 7 response to any emergency that might occur in the future; however, some organizations may need to - 8 assume additional responsibilities.
+There may also be a need for new coordination and consultation - 9 mechanisms for those organizations dealing with the consequences of the emergency in the longer - term under an existing exposure situation. - 11 4.12.
+The gradual change in the management during the transition phase should consider the need - for the simultaneous existence of different administrative structures in different geographical areas. - 13 Transfer of information and data - 14 4.13.
 The respective organizations assuming responsibility for the activities in the transition phase, - and in the longer term within an existing exposure situation, should quickly develop an understanding - of the situation.
-Arrangements should be established that would allow for the relevant information and - data on the nuclear or radiological emergency to be made available to these organizations, including, - 17 for example, the protection strategy implemented during the emergency phase and the rationale - supporting the decisions made during this phase. - 19 4.14.
+Arrangements should be established that would allow for the relevant information and - data on the nuclear or radiological emergency to be made available to these organizations, including, - 18 for example, the protection strategy implemented during the emergency phase and the rationale - supporting the decisions made during this phase. - 4.14.
 As part of the arrangements referred to in para.
-4.13: - 20 The type of information and data from the emergency phase that may be of relevance for the - transition phase should be clearly identified. - 22 Relevant organizations that will need access to respective information and data should be - 23 identified. - 24 A mechanism should be established to record this information and data during the emergency - 25 phase and to exchange it efficiently among the relevant organizations. - 26 4.15.
-Consideration should be given to ensuring an overlap of management and technical personnel - 27 involved in the emergency phase and those to be involved during the transition phase for an agreed - period to ensure continuity between the two phases.
+4.13: - 21 The type of information and data from the emergency phase that may be of relevance for the - transition phase should be clearly identified. - 23 Relevant organizations that will need access to respective information and data should be - identified.

+- 25 A mechanism should be established to record this information and data during the emergency - phase and to exchange it efficiently among the relevant organizations. - 27 | 4.15.
+During the transition phase, eConsideration should be given to ensuring an overlap of - 28 management and technical personnel involved in the emergency phase and those to be involved - during the transition phase for an agreed period to ensure continuity between the two phases.

-29 Hazard assessment
+Hazard assessment

-- 30 4.16.
-Requirement 4 of GSR Part 7 [2] requires the government to ensure that a hazard assessment - 31 is performed to provide a basis for a graded approach in developing generically justified and - 32 optimized arrangements in preparedness and response for a nuclear or radiological emergency.
-Five - 33 emergency preparedness categories are used to group the assessed hazards in relation to facilities, - 34 activities and sources and their potential consequences.
-On the basis of the hazard assessment, - Requirement 7 of GSR Part 7 [2] requires the establishment of a system for promptly classifying a - 36 nuclear or radiological emergency warranting protective actions and other response actions. - 37 Declaration of an emergency class triggers a coordinated and pre-planned level of emergency - response on-site and, where appropriate, off-site, in accordance with the protection strategy.
+- 31 4.16.
+Requirement 4 of GSR Part 7 [2] requires the government to ensure that a hazard assessment - 32 is performed to provide a basis for a graded approach in developing generically justified and - 33 optimized arrangements in preparedness and response for a nuclear or radiological emergency.
+Five - 34 emergency preparedness categories are used to group the assessed hazards in relation to facilities, - 35 activities and sources and their potential consequences.
+On the basis of the hazard assessment, - Requirement 7 of GSR Part 7 [2] requires the establishment of a system for promptly classifying a - 37 nuclear or radiological emergency warranting protective actions and other response actions. - 38 Declaration of an emergency class triggers a coordinated and pre-planned level of emergency - response on-site and, where appropriate, off-site, in accordance with the protection strategy.
 Ref.
-[4] - 39 provides further guidance in this regard. - 40 4.17.
-With account taken of the uncertainties in, and the limitations of, the information available at - 41 the preparedness stage, the hazard assessment identifies facilities and activities, on-site areas, off-site
+[4] - 40 provides further guidance in this regard.